Resources

 -

-Burlington City Council introduced free transit for youth on evenings and weekends starting August 1, 2023, following the success of a similar seniors’ pilot that saw a 41% ridership increase and became permanent in 2022.
+In August 2023, Burlington City Council introduced free transit for youth on evenings and weekends.
+This program was introduced following the success of a similar seniors’ pilot that saw a 41% ridership increase and became permanent in 2022.

 City of Burlington: